 These best practices reflect recommendations shared by a cross-functional team of seasoned Lookers.
 These insights come from years of experience working with Looker customers from implementation to long-term success.
 The practices are written to work for most users and situations, but as always use best judgment when implementing.

-Redshift is a clustered, columnar store cloud database that consists of nodes and is well-suited to large analytical queries against massive datasets.
+Redshift is a clustered, columnar-store cloud database, that consists of nodes and is well-suited to large analytical queries against massive datasets.
 However, query performance is negatively affected when too much data has to be transferred across a cluster network.
-While some network traffic is inevitable, reducing network traffic can help to mitigate this performance degradation.
+While some network traffic is inevitable, reducing network traffic can help mitigate this performance degradation.

 - Monitor the skew of the cluster when using distribution keys.
 If the skew is high, then common joins and expressions are likely under-utilizing some nodes, while others are overworked.

 - Ensure that the Redshift cluster is sized appropriately.
-Ensure that disk space and memory are not exceeded and that compute is not pegged at 100.
+Ensure that disk space and memory are not exceeded, and compute is not pegged at 100.
 Given the same amount of resources, the more nodes that are available, the better the performance will be.

-- Continuously monitor the Redshift cluster closely to identify opportunities for optimization.
-Installing the Redshift performance block within the Looker instance is a great tool for this, which contains pre-defined performance optimization views, explores and dashboards.
+- Continuously monitor the Redshift cluster closely, to identify opportunities for optimization.
+Installing the Redshift performance block within the Looker instance is a great tool for this, as it contains pre-defined performance optimization views, explores and dashboards.

 For additional database optimization tips, check out our article on Optimizing Database Setup for Reading Data.